AI Writing Skills

 spec-review | Review scenarios for clarity and coverage | Before merging or after writing |

-Each skill file lives in .claude/skills/ and can be used as-is or as a starting point for your own.
+Each skill lives in the repository root skills/<skill-name>/SKILL.md and can be used as-is or as a starting point for your own.

 Create your own

-Section titled “Create your own”Write a markdown file that tells your agent how to write for your audience:
+Section titled “Create your own”Write a SKILL.md file that tells your agent how to write for your audience:

 # Skill: Write for regulatory auditors